|

 second priority are %highlight_basename and %highlight_ext,

-example "Makefile") and extension (for example "sh").
-The
+"Makefile") and extension (for example "sh").
+The keys of

-keys of these hashes are the basename and extension,
+these hashes are the basename and extension, respectively, and

-regular expressions to detect the language based on the first
+expressions to detect the language based on the first line in

 For example if repositories you are hosting use "phtml"